carbon-design-system/carbon-for-ibm-dotcom-web-components-template/README.md

 folder, and each locale will also output its own folder containing all of the translated pages from the original template.

+Urls for the above examples would output as:

+- /en-us/index.html
+- /fr-ca/index.html

+Note, if there is only one language folder in `/src/locales`, then the output will not generate the corresponding language/locale folders, and would generate in the root distribution folder:

+- /index.html

 ## SASS compilation and `carbon-components`

 There may be times pathing errors are encountered when importing certain